 Tratos’ EMS (Environmental Management System) procedures determine the company’s manufacturing sites at Knowsley in the UK and Pieve Santo Stefano and Catania in Italy.

-Environmental aspects were identified and evaluated as part of the SCEEMAS’ funded EMS development as early as 1997 and 1998.
-Tratos’ environmental management system is audited, approved and regularly inspected by independent, international authorities: BASEC (UK) and AENOR-IQNET (E), in accordance with ISO 14001 across production, raw materials purchasing, design and final test.
+BSIEnvironmental aspects were identified and evaluated as part of the SCEEMAS’ funded EMS development as early as 1997 and 1998.
+Tratos’ environmental management system is audited, approved and regularly inspected by independent, international authorities: BSI and AENOR-IQNET (E), in accordance with ISO 14001 across production, raw materials purchasing, design and final test.

 The company’s Environmental Policy, based on its Environmental Review, commits to legislative compliance and continuous improvement in environmental performance fulfilled through an Environmental Programme.
 Tratos aims to work closely with customers to find better, more environmentally friendly solutions to their challenges.